 Vegetation greenness of Q. pyrenaica was characterized by means of the Enhanced Vegetation Index (EVI), derived from MOD13Q1 product of the MODIS (Moderate Resolution Imaging Spectroradiometer) sensor.
-MODIS EVI Data (Collection 6) were obtanied for the period 2000 - 2016.
-EVI data consits of 16-day maximum value composite images (23 per year) of the EVI value with a spatial resolution of 250 m x 250 m.
+MODIS EVI Data (Collection 6) were obtained for the period 2000 - 2016.
+EVI data consists of 16-day maximum value composite images (23 per year) of the EVI value with a spatial resolution of 250 m x 250 m.
 We selected the pixels covering the distribution of Q. pyrenaica forests in Sierra Nevada (n = 928 pixels).
 Values affected by high content of aerosols, clouds, snow and shadows, were filtered out following recommendations for mountain regions (Reyes-Díez and others 2015).

 As a surrogate of mean annual primary production, annual mean EVI (EVImean) value was computed for each pixel for the period 2000 - 2016.
 To explore the effect of drought on greenness, the EVI standardized anomaly (EVI sa) was computed pixel-by-pixel, since it minimizes biases in the evaluation of anomalies, providing more information about the magnitude of the anomalies (Samanta and others 2012).
 For each pixel, an annual EVI value was obtained by averaging EVI valid values.
 Then, the standardized anomaly was computed as: